 - Strangely enough, both companies are based in New York City

-- There are significantly fewer rust reports for the S’well bottle (only 2 reports out of roughly 500 total reviews)
+- There are significantly fewer rust issues for the S’well bottle

 Overall, the winner is S’well.
 S’well more than makes up for the difference in price with quality.
 The triple-wall vacuum seal alone makes it worth the extra money.

-Aside from the triple-wall feature, there are significantly fewer reports of rust and paint chipping off the bottle.
+Aside from the triple-wall feature, there is less rust and paint chipping from the bottle.
 That’s an important factor to consider before you purchase.

 The longer warranty period for Manna bottles is a solid selling point, but we’d rather not worry about replacing a water bottle by starting with a higher-quality product.

-While we do think Manna makes a reliable stainless steel water bottle, we prefer spending a little more to avoid several of the problems reported by current owners.
+While we do think Manna makes a reliable stainless steel water bottle, we prefer spending a little more to avoid several of the problems.
 If you plan to use your water bottle every day, you may agree with us.

 If you plan to use the bottle occasionally, Manna is a solid option.
 We recommend sticking with the Vogue or Growler models to get the best quality.
 The Manna bottle will undoubtedly keep your drink cold even after sitting for hours in a hot car, which makes it perfect for people who intend to use it while running errands on a hot day.